seancfoley/IPAddress/ipaddress.md

 The `Partition` type encapsulates a partition of a subnet.
 It also provides a couple of methods that subdivide any subnet into individual addresses or prefix block subnets, which can then be inserted into a trie.
 Much like an iterator, a partition can be used only once.
 Simply create another whenever that may be necessary.

 The two partition methods provided partition differently.  `partitionWithSingleBlockSize` finds a maximal prefix block size and then iterates through a series of prefix blocks of that size.  `partitionWithSpanningBlocks` uses any number of different prefix block sizes, which frequently results in a smaller total number of blocks.
+In fact, it results in the minimal number of prefix blocks, and is used elsewhere in the library to span address ranges with prefix blocks.
+For instance, it is used by containment tries when converting to prefix blocks.

 Here we partition an IPv4 subnet with `partitionWithSingleBlockSize` and then check for the partitioned elements in the trie, first in Java:
 ```java